-To register your child, an expression of interest form must be completed in full and signed, supported by the required documentation.
+To register your child, an expression of interest form must be completed in full and signed.
+Supported documentation will be required at a later date.

 It is the parent’s responsibility to ensure we have up to date contact details.
 Any change of information must be made known to the office in writing, at your earliest convenience.
 Your child’s safety is paramount to us, thus the need to have up to date information at all times.

 Collection of Children

 Please be punctual.
 If you are late collecting your child from nursery, a late collection charge of £5.00 will be required. £5 will be added to the start of each subsequent 15 minute period until the child is collected.